Azure/aks-engine/docs/tutorials/cli-overview.md

 ### `aks-engine update`

 The `aks-engine update` command will update the VMSS model of a node pool according to a modified configuration of the aks-engine-generated `apimodel.json`.
 The updated node configuration will not take affect on any existing nodes, but will be applied to all future, new nodes created by VMSS scale out operations.
-Use this command to update the node configuration (OS configuration, VM SKU, Kubernetes kubelet configuration) of an existing node pool.
+Use this command to update the node configuration (OS configuration, VM SKU, Kubernetes kubelet configuration) of an existing VMSS node pool.

 ```sh
 $ aks-engine update --help